dotnet/docs-maui/docs/macios/privacy-manifest.md

 ## Required reasons API usage in .NET iOS

-The APIs in this section list C# .NET APIs that call the [required reason APIs][https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api], organized by category.
-If your app, SDK, or package code, calls any of the APIs from the lists, declare the reasons for their use in your privacy manifest file following the guidelines specified in Apple’s documentation on [Required Reasons APIs][RequiredReasonAPI].
+The APIs in this section list C# .NET APIs that call the [required reason APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api), organized by category.
+If your app, SDK, or package code, calls any of the APIs from the lists, declare the reasons for their use in your privacy manifest file following the guidelines specified in Apple’s documentation on [Required reasons APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api).

 > [!NOTE]
 > The following APIs are verified for .NET iOS version 8.0.4 and later.